eypulla/DSA210-TermProject/README.md

 I am Nehir Eylül Balcı (33936), a student at Sabancı University.
 This is my DSA210 term project.

+> This README serves as the final report.
+A PDF version is also available: `DSA210 Final Report - Nehir Eylül Balcı -33936.pdf`

 ---

 ## 📌 Motivation